Greetings ACBT Members, Friends and Visitors:

 Email: cdprentice@gmail.com

-The American Council of the Blind of Texas (ACBT) “strives to increase the independence, security, equality of opportunity, and to improve quality of life for all blind and visually impaired people.”
-In its advocacy role, ACBT strives to insure that all blind and visually impaired people have the opportunity to lead productive and independent lives.
+The mission of the American Council of the Blind (ACB) is to strive to increase the independence, security, equality of opportunity, and to improve quality of life for all blind and visually impaired people.”
+ACBT subscribes to this mission statement and works to be an advocacy organization and positive, proactive support system to Texans who are blind or visually impaired.